CYCADS FOR SALE

 Email firstname.lastname@example.org for a quote on shipping charges.

 Dioon edule -- So named because it was once used as a food source, this Mexican cycad has some beautiful leaf colours, from light green, to sage, to blue-gray, and is stunning even as a seedling.
 Although it can live to be 1,500 years old and eventually achieve a trunk height of three metres, this medium-sized cycad is very slow-growing, so it will not soon outgrow its pot.
 Suited to temperate climates, D. edule is able to withstand an occasional light frost (down to about minus 6 Celsius) and full sun once well established.
-It also makes a great indoor plant, either in the house or conservatory. $49 for a four-year-old plant, $69 for a seven-year-old plant (shown; pot not included).
+It also makes a great indoor plant, either in the house or conservatory. $49 for a five-year-old plant, $69 for an eight-year-old plant.

 Macrozamia communis - A medium-sized cycad from Australia, this cycad promises to be a good species for the outdoors here on the West Coast of Canada as its native habitat has a climate similar to ours.
 It is hardy to -4 Celsius, so will need some protection during colder spells.
 It also makes a good container specimen and houseplant for many years before it achieves full size.
 Leaves are a verdant dark green with cream-coloured bases.
 M. communis displays an interesting cycad trait in having contractile roots that pull the stem into the soil, leaving only the full crown of leaves exposed.
 It prefers a sheltered location in full sun or partial shade. $69 for a five-year-old plant, $99 for 10-year-old.

 Cycas sexseminifera - This charming and very rare plant is one of the smallest species in the Cycas genus and virtually unknown outside its native northern Vietnam, where it grows in the cracks of steep limestone cliffs with almost no soil.
 Preferring light shade, C. sexseminifera makes an excellent bonsai specimen.
-Leaves are a deep, glossy green, with emergent leaves densely covered in brown hairs. $175 each.
-SOLD OUT
+Leaves are a deep, glossy green, with emergent leaves densely covered in brown hairs.
+Bonsai, 10 years old, $275.

 Zamia vazquezii - Growing in the deep shade of the cloud forests of Veracruz, Mexico, this small, delicate-looking cycad with a subterranean stem matures quickly and produces cones at an early age.
 Emerging leaves are pink to purple, mature leaves are a papery light green with an upright, bamboo-like growth habit eventually reaching one metre (three feet) in height.
 When grown outdoors it will tolerate mild frosts but will lose all its leaves, which will be replaced in spring.
 Kept evenly moist it grows well in containers in the house or conservatory.
 With their small size and adaptability to low light conditions they are one of the best cycads for indoor culture, preferring a very open potting mix. $49 for an 8-year-old plant.